Roseburg National Cemetery

 Military Funeral Honors

-The VFW District 12 Honor Guard, Rogue Valley Marine Corps League, Oregon State National Guard, Oregon State Air Guard and the Navel Reserve unit in Central Point can provide military honors.
+The VFW District 12 Honor Guard, USMC Reserve unit in Springfield, Oregon State National Guard, McChord AFB and the Naval Reserve Unit can provide military honors.
 Please contact the cemetery staff to arrange honors.

 Cemetery policies are conspicuously posted and readily visible to the public.